Utilization Management Reform

 AMWA has advocated for step therapy reform through support of the Safe Step Act (H.R.
 5509 / S. 2903), participating in coalition sign-on letters and engaging lawmakers during Capitol Hill visits.
 The legislation seeks to establish a clear and timely exceptions process, helping ensure that patients can access medically appropriate treatments without unnecessary delays.

-ACP Position Paper on Mitigating the Impact of Step Therapy (ACP)
+American College of Physicians Position Paper on Mitigating the Impact of Step Therapy